jonobr1/two.js/wiki/docs/element/README.md

 <div class="description">

-Called internally by the renderer to reset all flags.
+Called internally by Two.js's renderer to reset all flags.
 Ensures that only properties that change are updated before being sent to the renderer.

 </div>